Blog - Commercial

 1) A bank guarantee

-Landlords generally favour a bank guarantee, because it is a third party undertaking from an entity of substance, and the bank is required to honour any draw down request without first checking with the Tenant.
+When it comes to commercial leasing guarantees, landlords generally favour a bank guarantee.
+This is because it is a third party undertaking from an entity of substance, and the bank is required to honour any drawdown request without first checking with the Tenant.

 Tenants should also check whether their bank guarantee provider has a policy on expiry dates.
 Many banks these days require the bank guarantee to have an expiry date.
 Again, this is often resisted by Landlords or prohibited under the lease document.